-We are delighted and honoured to have Christopher’s words for you.
+We are delighted to share Christopher’s words with you.

 So you want to be an actor?